Can I Move to Japan Without a Job?

 This will allow you to apply for a Spouse or Child of Japanese National visa.
 This could turn into a path to long-term citizenship.
 For you to gain access using this method, there are a few things that you will need to do.

-First, it’s important to ensure that the marriage is recognized in Japan and your home country.
+First, it’s important to recognize the marriage in Japan and your home country.

-This is something that should be fairly easy for you to arrange.
-You’ll also need to make sure that you have been dating for a while before you decided to tie the knot.
+This is something that should be reasonably easy for you to arrange.
+You’ll also need to ensure you have been dating for a while before you decide to tie the knot.

 Some customs officers might be skeptical of a shorter relationship.
 This could be viewed as a marriage of convenience.